 At a Glance - I Like Abstract Stuff; Why Should I Care?

 Systems of equations can also be represented using matrices.
-A matrix is a rectangular grid full of numbers, such as
+A matrix is a rectangular grid full of numbers, like this guy:

 The great thing about a matrix is that it keeps all those floating numbers trapped inside a box, so they can't escape.
 It might need to plug up a couple of holes at the top and bottom, but it's better than nothing.